Turkey opposition names fiery lawmaker as Erdogan challenger - Journal du Cameroun

 He has generally been more ready than Kilicdaroglu to adopt a gloves-off approach towards Erdogan, raising the prospect of a fierce political campaign.

-He had famously vowed to sell off Erdogan’s gigantic presidential palace opened in 2014 should he be elected.

-In his speech, Ince said the palace should be handed over the youth and made a “home for science”.
+Ince said Erdogan’s new presidential palace, which opened in 2014 to sneers from the opposition, should be handed over to the youth and made a “home for science”.

 The June 24 parliamentary and presidential elections will be a landmark in modern Turkish history.

-After the vote, a new presidential system agreed in an April 2017 referendum which the CHP has claimed gives the head of state authoritarian powers will come into force.
+After the vote, a new presidential system agreed in an April 2017 referendum will come into force.
+The CHP has claimed the changes will give the head of state authoritarian powers.

 Should Erdogan win, he will receive another five-year mandate which would allow him to press on with a transformation of Turkey that began when he first became prime minister in 2003.